- Check in Settings -> General -> About to see what Version the device is currently running.

 - Restrict 'explicit' language

 - Lock down all Privacy and Account settings once they have been established, to prevent changes (deliberate or inadvertent) by the kids.
-(This stops them turning on iMessage or FaceTime if you don't want them using these features, prevents adding email accounts, allowing apps to use their location, etc.)
+(This stops them signing out of iCloud, turning on iMessage or FaceTime if you don't want them using these features, prevents adding email accounts, allowing apps to use their location, etc.)

-- Make sure that the 'Screen Time passcode' set by the parent is a code that the kids will never guess (and that Mum/Dad won't forget!)
+- Make sure that the 'Screen Time passcode' set by the parent is a code that the kids will never guess (and that Mum/Dad won't forget!).
+When setting it up, allow recovery of this passcode using your Apple ID (which the kids should not know).

 Safely store all those passwords